nf-core/metaboigniter/docs/metaboigniter_guide.md

     quantification_openms_xcms_neg="xcms"

 #### Quantification using OpenMS
 If you choose to perform the quantification using OpenMS, you should consider changing the parameters for OpenMS only.
 You can edit *openms_feature_finder_metabo_ini_pos.ini* and *openms_feature_finder_metabo_ini_neg.ini* files located under *metaboigniter/conf/metaboigniter_params/openms*.
-The description of the parameters can be found on [OpenMS website](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_FeatureFinderMetabo.html).
+The description of the parameters can be found on [OpenMS website](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_FeatureFinderMetabo.html). **When tuning the OpenMS parameters make sure that "report_convex_hulls" is set to true**

 #### Quantification using XCMS
 This is the default behavior of the workflow.
 You need to set the following parameters: